 This post may contain affiliate links.
 Full disclosure here.

 In most air purifiers, permanent HEPA filters are used.
 The filter should not be cleaned since the water might harm it.

 Consider covering the floor with plastic or old sheets before removing the filters.
 It’s even possible to carry the equipment outside.
 This is due to the fact that HEPA and pre-filters may store a lot of dirt and debris.
 These may then be released into the atmosphere or fall to the earth.

 To make sure the appliance is safe to remove, switch it off, and disconnect it.
 Refer to the handbook for instructions if you’re not sure how to remove it.
 The back cover of most air purifiers may be opened to conveniently access the filters.

 Permanent HEPA filters are rarely sold by themselves.
 A pre-filter and an activated carbon filter are frequently included.
 These should also be taken out and disinfected.

 Water can be used to rinse the pre-filter; do so under the faucet until the water flows clean.
-Cleaning fine wire filters using a soft-bristled brush is recommended.
-You may also clean both sides of the filter using a wet sponge.
+Cleaning fine ware filters needing a soft-bristled brush is recommended.
+You may also clean both sides of the filter needing a sponge.